i-norden/golimiter/README.md

 lim.AddState(2, 20000, 0.5, 2)
 ```

-Note that white/blacklist files currently need to be in the form <br />
+Note that white/blacklist files currently need to be in the form
 of a newline ("\n") delimitated list of the IP address strings

-Also note that the white/blacklists and the list of visitors with their <br />
+Also note that the white/blacklists and the list of visitors with their
-associated limiters are internal to a limiter so two distinct <br />
+associated limiters are internal to a limiter so two distinct
-limiter objects will enforce their own limitations completely independent of <br />
+limiter objects will enforce their own limitations completely independent of
 one another.
-You can reuse the same limiter on different handler functions <br />
+You can reuse the same limiter on different handler functions
-if you want to enforce shared api limitations across all of them or instantiate <br />
+if you want to enforce shared api limitations across all of them or instantiate
 different limiters to impose separate limitations on each handler

 ## License